 Please contact our Customer Service Centre on 0300 323 0011 or via e-mail at customer@moat.co.uk if you wish to make a claim from your repairs allowance.
-We will ask that you submit a claim before any works are carried out to ensure we can approve the claim before you outlay any costs and carry out the works.
+We will ask that you submit a claim before any works are carried out to make sure we can approve the claim.

 We will require that you provide us as much information as possible to assess your claim including: full details of the works required, any photographic evidence and a quote for the works.
 We recommend that you use a Trustmark approved contractor to carry out repairs on your home and a full list can be found here trustmark.org.uk.
-Once we have received all of the required documents we will approve or reject your claim within 7 days.
+Once we have received all of the required documents we will approve or reject your claim within seven days.

-Moat will be responsible for assessing whether repairs claimed are essential and genuine.
-Moat will have the right, by exception, to inspect the property if deemed necessary.
+We will be responsible for assessing whether repair claims are essential and genuine.
+We will have the right, to inspect your home if deemed necessary.
 We may also ask for evidence that the home has been appropriately maintained with routine servicing and maintenance (e.g. boiler servicing) and you will need to provide service records to us.

-Once you have had the repair authorised and works completed please submit your contractors invoice to us via our Customer Service Centre at customer@moat.co.uk.
-We will reimburse your costs within 21 days of an approved completed repair and this will either be returned to your rent account or a nominated bank account.
+Once you have had the repair authorised and works completed, please submit your contractor's invoice to us via our Customer Contact Centre at customer@moat.co.uk.
+We will reimburse your costs within 21 days of an approved completed repair and this will either be returned to your rent account or your bank account.